klee0589/inthegreen/README.md

 # inthegreen

 ## What is In The Green?
-Think of a PokeDex for DeGens
+Think of a PokeDex for sports gamblers.
+Gotta win them all

 ## [Odds API ](https://the-odds-api.com/liveapi/guides/v3/)